gen-js/sample/README.md

   * https://github.com/gen-js/sample/archive/master.zip
 * Open a terminal
 * Go to the root of this sample project
-* Install and run GenJS generator
+* Install and run GenJS generator :
 ```
 cd genjs
 npm install
 node main.js
 ```

+Files are generated in the root of the sample project.

 Files :
 * ```genjs/model/model.js```: Data model